William Leighton: Career

+In 1605, he was heavily fined for bearing witness in support of the claims of Robert Dudley the explorer and claimant to the peerage of his illegitimate father, the late Robert Dudley, 1st Earl of Leicester, who had been another favourite of Elizabeth I.

-In 1608 he was sued for debts by Sir William Harmon, and in 1610 was outlawed and imprisoned for debt.
+In 1608, he was sued for debts by Sir William Harmon, and in 1610 was outlawed and imprisoned for debt.
 He may have still been in prison when Teares and Lamentations was written.

+Leighton died in London and was buried at St Bride's, Fleet Street on 31 July 1622.

-Literary Work
+Literary work

 Virtue Triumphand [Triumphant], produced in 1603, is believed to have led to his knighthood.
 It is a eulogy to King James, with allusions to Classical writers and the Bible.

-The Teares and Lamentations of a Sorrowfull Soul comprised 55 pieces by 21 composers (among them John Bull, William Byrd, John Dowland and Martin Peerson), including eight by himself.
+The Teares and Lamentations of a Sorrowfull Soul comprised 55 pieces by 21 composers (among them John Bull, William Byrd, John Dowland and Martin Peerson), including eight by himself, and with prefatory notes by inter alia diplomat Sir Arthur Hopton and theologian John Layfield.
 There is a modern edition published by Stainer and Bell and a modern facsimile.
 Several radio broadcasts have been made but no commercial recording has been carried out yet.
 The book is historically important because it has parts for an instrumental accompaniment of broken consort and introduces the term "consort song".